 RISK Risk level before MITIGATION Risk level after Hand Tools Cuts caused by sharp tools and blades Med First Aid kit to be carried by organiser.
 Volunteers to wear protective clothing and gloves Low Unsuitable or damaged tools Volunteers to provide own tools and be responsible for their maintenance No knives to be used Unsafe storage of tools when not in use Tools to be sheathed when not in use.
 Chain Saws (minimal use where necessary) Cuts and other injuries High Machine saws to be used only by experienced, suitably trained, persons.
 Appropriate safety equipment and clothing to be employed by user.
 User to provide and maintain own equipment.
 Low Injury caused by machine failure Safe working area to be maintained around chainsaw operator.
 No-one to be within 2 tree lengths of any trees that are being felled.
 One volunteer to be responsible for maintaining this area and warning of approaching visitors to site.
-Safe working area to be maintained around chainsaw operator.
-No-one to be within 2 tree lengths of any trees that are being felled.
-One volunteer to be responsible for maintaining this area and warning of approaching visitors to site.
-Safe working area to be maintained around chainsaw operator.
-No-one to be within 2 tree lengths of any trees that are being felled.
-One volunteer to be responsible for maintaining this area and warning of approaching visitors to site.
-Hazardous or Toxic Plants and Fungi Skin injuries Low Organiser to check presence ahead of event and advise volunteers to wear long sleeved clothing and trousers Low Insect Stings and Bites Wasps Horse fly Low Avoid working near wasp nests Volunteers to bring insect repellent Low Ticks: Contracting Lymes disease High Volunteers to keep arms and legs covered Volunteers to check for ticks at end of event If found remove with proper tool and apply antiseptic.
+Risk to other volunteers and passers by Hazardous or Toxic Plants and Fungi Skin injuries Low Organiser to check presence ahead of event and advise volunteers to wear long sleeved clothing and trousers Low Insect Stings and Bites Wasps Horse fly Low Avoid working near wasp nests Volunteers to bring insect repellent Low Ticks: Contracting Lymes disease High Volunteers to keep arms and legs covered Volunteers to check for ticks at end of event If found remove with proper tool and apply antiseptic.
 Med Public access: Site contains SBC core paths Low Due care to be taken for path users Organiser to put laminated sign at entrance gate advising of work on site.
 Low